stschiff/msmc/README.md

 # Compilation

+To build and run MSMC, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.

+To build the program, simply run `make` in thehwere msmc resides.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

-MSMC links against the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/), which must be installed.
-To build the program, simply run `make` in thehwere msmc resides.
+A precompiled version will be made available for Mac OS X and for Linux very soon.

 # Usage for population size estimates
 ## Input files